 And the bottom line is...

-Packed with exciting and significant landmarks, it’s no wonder Chiang Mai is so sought-after by tourists, lah.
+Packed with exciting and significant landmarks, it’s no wonder Chiang Mai is so sought-after by tourists all year round.
 Therefore, the next time you want to visit Thailand, Chiang Mai should be on your list.
 With all the amazing Chiang Mai hotels ready to accommodate you, the experience here will surely be memorable for many years to come.